 Calling these agencies led me to answering machines and disconnected numbers.
 Maybe they're just busy, I thought, so I drove to their offices.
 When I arrived at the addresses listed online, I found clustered strip malls absent of any Russian medical consultants or birth services.

-Russians have logical reasons to question Americans' motives, considering many conservatives have criticized birth tourism.
+Russians have logical reasons to question Americans' motives, considering many conservatives have criticised birth tourism.

-The arrangement wasn't financially benefitial for 28-year-old Yulia Voronovich, who said she paid almost $3,000 for medical services here.
+The arrangement wasn't financially beneficial for 28-year-old Yulia Voronovich, who said she paid almost $3,000 ($1900) for medical services here.
 In Russia the birth would have been free, but Voronovich said she prefers Western medical conditions.

 Miami's residents disagree on the motives behind the booming industry.
 As I ate pickled watermelon and Russian "salads" (a.k.a. vegetables soaked in vinegar) at the Matryoshka Deli in Sunny Isles, I asked locals what they thought about birth tourism.